 For all the Twitter Doubters

 Twitter actually does have a place in the real world and serves a purpose beyond the screen.
-Thanks to Twitter, no only did I meet interesting new people at our Brown Liquor Tweet-up earlier this week, but I now have several new cocktail recipes, which were inspired by that night — The Ward Eight and
+Thanks to Twitter, no only did I meet interesting new people at our Brown Liquor Tweet-up earlier this week, but I now have several new cocktail recipes, which were inspired by that night — The Ward Eight and The Clover Club.
+Twitter — the gift that keeps on giving.

 -